-Deliverable Month of No. of h Submission copies to
+Deliverable Month of Submission No. o copies t No of Soft Copies in Word Format to

 after contract effectiveness MWE World Bank MWE World Bank

 Inception report 1 2 1 1 1

 Baseline Assessment report for each Construction Lot 2 2 1 1 1

 Updated Work Plan for 16 months 2 2 1 1 1

 Monthly progress Reports 3-18 2 1 1 1

 Quarterly Training/ CB reports 3-18 1 1 1 1

 Draft Completion Report 17 2 1 1 1

 Final Completion Report 18 2 1 1 1

-2.10 Services and Facilities to be provided by the Client
+2.11 Services and Facilities to be provided by the Client

-The client will provide the key documents such as the ESMF, RPF, ESIAs, SPPs, RAPs, and Engineering Design Reports.
+The client will provide the key documents such as the ESF, RPF, ESIAs, SPPs, RAPs, and Engineering Design Reports.
 Other general documents to be provided to the consultant may include, the Software Steps, Extension Workers Handbooks, the National framework for O&M of rural water infrastructure in Uganda (2020), the Ministry of Water and Environment's gender, HIV/AIDs strategies, and Environment and Social Policy among others.
 The information, data, reports, and documents will be available for the consultant's unlimited use during execution of the proposed services.
 The client will attach four (4) MWE staff for purposes of training and capacity building and ensuring adequate direct involvement of the client in delivering the assignment.
 The client shall organize an inception meeting to be attended by key stakeholders including contractors and supervising consultants to enable smoother team work at the onset of the assignment.
 The consultant shall be provided with a well-furnished office space by the Contractor on behalf of the client and the consultant shall meet the utility service costs through the contractors.

-2.11 Services and Facilities to be provided by the Consultant
+2.12 Services and Facilities to be provided by the Consultant i) Office supplies, as required for the period of services.